zbchristian/huawei_hilink_api/README.md

 ## Direct communication with the device
 The function `_sendRequest` allows to call directly the Hilink device. the parameter is the path of the corresponding function.
 Example `_sendRequest "api/monitoring/status`.
 The return value is 0 if successful and 1 if it failed.
-To send a request, the corresponding XML data are required in `$xmldata`.
+To send a request, the corresponding XML data are required in `$hilink_xmldata`.
 The response is retuned in `$response` and the status of the call in `$status`.